Beyond the Gut: How The Vaginal Microbiome Impacts Fertility, Immunity, and Wellness

 Melissa Paola Mezzari, Ph.D.

-Director of Microbiome Innovation - YON E Health
+Research and Project Lead - YON E Health

 You have probably heard about the human microbiome, which is defined by the trillions of microbial cells that colonize the human body.
 When people discuss it, the conversation tends to focus on the gut microbiome and its impact on digestion, mood, and overall health.
 But there is another similarly critical microbiome in our female body that is often overlooked, and it deserves just as much attention: the vaginal microbiome.
 Think of it as a “forgotten organ” that quietly but powerfully influences your immunity, fertility, and everyday well-being.